matthewwolak/QG-mouse-speed-duration-trade-off/README.md

 ### Citation
 If you use the data or code, please cite as:

->Wilson, A. J., Wolak, M. E., Hiramatsu, L., Garland, Jr., T., & Careau, V. (2023). matthewwolak/QG-test-AP-hypothesis (v2.0.0) [Data set].
+>Wilson, A. J., Wolak, M. E., Hiramatsu, L., Garland, Jr., T., & Careau, V. (2023). matthewwolak/QG-mouse-speed-duration-trade-off (v2.0.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.10197082

 ## Data
 To run the `R` code, you need the following files in the current working directory for your R session:
-  - `QG-AP-test_data.txt`: contains all data necessary for the statistical analyses
+  - `QG-mouse-trade-off_data.txt`: contains all data necessary for the statistical analyses
-  - `QG-AP-test_pedigree.txt`: contains the pedigree for the entire experiment
+  - `QG-mouse-trade-off_pedigree.txt`: contains the pedigree for the entire experiment

 ### Data metadata

 Column headings for the datasets reflect variables defined and discussed in the main manuscript and supplementary materials.
 In brief, these are:

-For the file "QG-AP-test_data.txt"
+For the file "QG-mouse-trade-off_data.txt"
  - `animal` character values of the unique identity of each mouse
  - `GEN` integers denoting the generation of the experiment
  - `UNI` character values indicating the location of the experiment, either the University of Wisconsin-Madison ("WIS") or the University of California, Riverside ("UCR")